-Based on the recommendations of the NEP 2020, the university emphasizes upon formative and continuous assessment rather than summative assessment.
-The scheme of assessment has the following components.
+Based on the recommendations of the NEP 2020, the university emphasizes formative and continuous assessment rather than summative assessment.
+The assessment scheme has the following components:

-The Semester Grade Point Average (SGPA) is computed from the grades as a measure of the student's performance in a given semester.
-The SGPA is based on the grades of the current term, while the Cumulative GPA (CGPA) is based on the grades in all courses taken after joining the program of study.
+The Semester Grade Point Average (SGPA) is computed from the grades to measure the student's performance in a given semester.
+The SGPA is based on the current term's grades, while the Cumulative GPA (CGPA) is based on the grades in all courses taken after joining the program of study.